 This easy roasted acorn squash is the perfect fall side dish!
 Brushed with a delicious maple butter and baked to sticky perfection.

-And bonus points for simplicity: like my Maple Cinnamon Roasted Butternut Squash, you only need five simple ingredients and a few minutes to get this baked acorn squash into the oven.
+And bonus points for simplicity: you only need five simple ingredients and a few minutes to get this baked acorn squash into the oven.

 Why you’ll ♡ this roasted acorn squash recipe

 - you only need 5 ingredients and 15 minutes to prepare it

 - it bakes through much quicker than acorn squash halves

 - it’s pretty and worthy of a holiday meal